-- 4.1 The Patient Treatment Notification form provided by NHS Highland should be retained for audit purposes in a secure location to maintain patient confidentiality. - 4.2 A pharmaceutical care record should be created for each patient (recorded on the PCR under "care issues") to identify the pharmaceutical care issues and record the outcomes for the patient during treatment.
+- 4.1 The Patient Treatment Notification Form provided by NHS Greater Glasgow & Clyde should be retained for audit purposes in a secure location to maintain patient confidentiality. - 4.2 A pharmaceutical care record should be created for each patient (recorded on the PCR under "care issues") to identify the pharmaceutical care issues and record the outcomes for the patient during treatment.
 Some may already be registered for CMS but others may not. - 4.3 Where appropriate, this information is annotated into the patient's medication record on the pharmacy patient medication record (PMR) system. - 4.4 In the case of adverse reactions the pharmacist should consider whether there is a need to report any adverse reactions to the Committee on Safety of Medicines Scotland (CSM) through the Yellow Card reporting mechanism. - 4.5 The pharmacy contractor will maintain a running balance of stock for each patient.
-Stock balance records should be retained by the contractor and shared with the Hepatitis C Pharmacist when requested.
+Stock balance records should be retained by the contractor and shared with the Argyll and Bute pharmacy specialist team and the Community Pharmacy Services Administrator in Inverness when requested.